 Online machine learning in streaming applications

-Concepts we describe can also be applied in a cloud setting so this talk covers a lot of practical aspects that are universal and will benefit any practitioner of ML.
-Our main focus though is cutting-edge applications and technologies, who wants to miss a glance in the future?
+The concepts they detail can also be applied in a cloud setting, so many of the practical aspects they cover are universal and will benefit any practitioner of ML.
+The main focus is cutting-edge applications and technologies, and you don’t want to miss a glance in the future.

-Prerequisite knowledgeML basics, streaming basics, basic knowledge of tools for writing streaming applications like Apache Spark, Apache Flink and tools for application deployment/orchestration like Kubernetes
+- A basic understanding of ML, streaming, tools for writing streaming applications like Apache Spark, Apache Flink, and tools for application deployment and orchestration like Kubernetes

 What you'll learn

-Stavros is a senior engineer at data systems team at Lightbend.
-He helps with the implementation of the Lightbend’s fast data strategy.
-He has worked for several years building software solutions that scale in different verticals like telecoms and marketing.
-His interests among others are: distributed system design, streaming technologies, and NoSql databases.
+Stavros Kontopoulos is a senior engineer on the data systems team at Lightbend.
+He implement Lightbend’s fast data strategy.
+Previously, he worked building software solutions that scale in different verticals like telecoms and marketing.
+His interests among include distributed system design, streaming technologies, and NoSQL databases.